AdminAdi/Nirmaan/README.md

-# Bharat KYC - Digital Onboarding Solution
+# Nirmaan KYC - Digital Onboarding Solution

 A lightweight, multilingual digital onboarding platform designed specifically for rural and semi-urban India.
 This React-based application provides a seamless KYC (Know Your Customer) experience with support for multiple Indian languages and offline functionality.